AdobeDocs/experience-cloud.en/help/website-implementation/pages/analytics.md

 ### Add Function Code for the Plug-in

-We are actually going to call two plug-ins in this code, but one of them is built into the AppMeasurement library, so for that one we do not need to add the function to call.
-However, for the second one, we do need to add the function code as well.
+You are actually going to call two plug-ins in this code, but one of them is built into the AppMeasurement library, so for that one you do not need to add the function to call.
+However, for the second one, you do need to add the function code as well.
 This function is called getValOnce().

 ### The getValOnce() Plug-in

 The purpose of this plug-in is to keep values from getting falsely duplicated in the code when a visitor refreshes a page or uses the browser's back button to go back to a page where a value was set.
 In this lesson, you will use it to keep the `clickthrough` event from being duplicated.

-The code for this plug-in is available in the [Analytics Documentation](https://marketing.adobe.com/resources/help/en_US/sc/implement/getValOnce.html), but we will include it here for your ease of copy/paste.
+The code for this plug-in is available in the [Analytics Documentation](https://marketing.adobe.com/resources/help/en_US/sc/implement/getValOnce.html), but it is included here for your ease of copy/paste.

 1. Copy the following code